 Explores current issues and interests in the field of early childhood.
-Topics may include early childhood perspectives on contemporary issues and deeper investigation of topics covered in previous courses, such as adverse childhood experiences (ACES), health care, war and political instability, poverty, geographic displacement, access to education and additional current issues.
+Topics may include early childhood perspectives on contemporary issues and deeper investigation of topics covered in previous courses, such as adverse childhood experiences (ACE'S).
+Topics may include health care, war and political instability, poverty, geographic displacement, access to education and additional current issues.